CPAN-Security/security.metacpan.org/docs/glossary.md

 > 1. (CRA-2024-03) A natural or legal person established in the Union who places on the market a product with digital elements that bears the name or trademark of a natural or legal person established outside the European Union.
 > 1. (EUBG-2022-3) The importer is a natural or legal person established in the Union who places a product from a third country on the EU market.
->    * His obligations build on the obligations of the manufacturer.
+>    * [Their] obligations build on the obligations of the manufacturer.
 >
 > (Ref: [CRA-2024-03](#references-and-terms), [EUBG-2022-3](#references-and-terms))